Aga Khan Development Network: Trailblazing artists from across the globe honoured at The Aga Khan Music Awards

 LONDON, Nov.
-23, 2025 /PRNewswire/ -- The world's music industry came together to celebrate eleven groundbreaking artists being honoured as this year's winners of the Aga Khan Music Awards in a ceremony last night at Southbank Centre, London.
+24, 2025 /PRNewswire/ -- The world's music industry came together to celebrate eleven groundbreaking artists being honoured as this year's winners of the Aga Khan Music Awards in a ceremony on Saturday night at the Southbank Centre, London.

-The winners - from Morocco, Bahrain, Türkiye, Iran, Lebanon, India, Mali, Palestine, Greece, Pakistan and Senegal - represent a wide range of musical heritages and their evolutions.
-These artists have all made exceptional contributions to the wellbeing of their communities, and, in some cases, are the last remaining master musicians of their traditions.
+The winners - from Morocco, Bahrain, Türkiye, Iran, Lebanon, India, Mali, Palestine, Greece, Pakistan and Senegal - represent a wide range of musical heritages and their evolutions, exceptional contributions to the wellbeing of communities, and, in some cases, the last remaining master musicians of their traditions.

 Among this year's laureates are the legendary khyal maestro Ustad Naseeruddin Saami and distinguished qawwals the Warsi Brothers, who both trace their heritage to Amir Khusrau - the esteemed Sufi poet, musician, and visionary polymath who profoundly shaped the cultural history of South Asia; Bahrain's Qalali Folk Band, which has been preserving the cultural memory of the nation's pearl divers for over 100 years; Palestinian oud player and vocalist Kamilya Jubran, a trailblazer in contemporary Arabic music; and Iranian composer Sabha Aminikia, founder of the Flying Carpet Festival, which brings moments of joy to children living in conflict zones.